-How is the B0423 BUICK code repair?Start by checking the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 B0423:05 Temperature Control 2 Feedback Circuit Short to Battery or Open

 B0423:61 Temperature Control 2 Circuit Actuator Stuck

-The cost to diagnose the B0423 BUICK code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B0423 Buick code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The Heating, Ventilation, and Air Conditioning (HVAC) control module controls the HVAC door actuators to regulate the airflow through the HVAC system.
 Each actuator consists of an electric motor and a potentiometer.
 The module supplies a low reference and 5-volt reference source voltage to the potentiometer.
 The HVAC control module monitors the voltage drop across the potentiometer on the door position signal circuit.
 When the actuator shaft rotates, the voltage on the door position signal circuit changes.
 The control circuit uses either a 0, 2.5 or 5-volt signal to command the actuator movement.
 When the actuator is at rest, the control circuit value is 2.5 volts.
 A 0 or 5-volt control signal commands the actuator movement in opposite directions.

 Need more information on how to fix the B0423 Buick code?
 Get Access to Factory Service Manuals